VeraHenry/WrkMan/README.md

 WrkerMan acts as a digital bridge between artisans and customers.
 Users can browse by category, view their ratings,chat directly and book services accurately

    ## Why It Matters
-Finding a dependable artisaan often means asking five friends or taking a risk on a stranger.
-WrkMan replaces guessork with clarity and trust.
+Finding a dependable artisan often means asking five friends or taking a risk on a stranger.
+WrkerMan replaces guessork with clarity and trust.
 Users can see direct chat,verified profiles and honest reviews.

    ## Who It's For
 **Customers**: Individuals or businesses seeking skilled artisans for services or project.